 The Vancity Theatre produces a monthly calendar of events.
 You can pick one up in our theatre lobby and at select locations around town.
 You can also download our monthly calendar.

-3. Do you employ interns?
+3. Do you have opportunities for practicum students and interns?

 1. Is the Vancity Theatre available for rent?